Height discrimination

-Height discrimination (also known as heightism) is prejudice or discrimination against individuals based on height.
+Height discrimination is prejudice or discrimination against individuals based on height.
 In principle, it refers to the discriminatory treatment against individuals whose height is not within the normal acceptable range of height in a population.
 Various studies have shown it to be a cause of bullying, commonly manifested as unconscious microaggressions.

+Modern Western height discrimination originated in 19th century eugenic, Social Darwinist, and white supremacist movements, beginning with eugenicist Sir Francis Galton's observation of the correlation of human height between parents and offspring.
+These movements promulgated pseudoscientific beliefs about the superiority of larger male stature, most grotesquely embodied by the Nazi height ideals within the social construct of the Aryan master race.

+In contrast, historical accounts of height discrimination in antiquity are uncommon.
+Furthermore, there is strong archeological and anthropological evidence that historically average height varied naturally around constant, but did not begin to dramatically increase until the Twentieth Century.

-Research indicates that the human brain uses height as one factor to measure social status and fitness.
-Studies have observed that infants as young as 10 months old unconsciously associate height with leadership potential, power, strength and intelligence.
-Both the cognitive and the unconscious heuristic association between height and the mentioned traits has also been found to be stronger when assessing men than women.
+Research indicates that people often use height as heuristic proxy to judge social status and fitness, regardless of its accuracy.
+In related studies, men have been found to be more strongly judged based on height than women.

 Lexicology

 The term heightism was coined by sociologist Saul Feldman in a paper titled "The presentation of shortness in everyday life—height and heightism in American society: Toward a sociology of stature", presented at the meeting of the American Sociological Association in 1971.
-Heightism was included in the Second Barnhart Dictionary of New English (1971) and popularized by Time magazine in a 1971 article on Feldman's paper.
+Heightism was included in the Second Barnhart Dictionary of New English (1971) and had a further degree of popularization by Time magazine in a 1971 article on Feldman's paper.

-The word is an example of Time magazine's habit of supplying new words through "unusual use of affixes", although Time itself objected to the term's inclusion in the 1991 Random Webster's College Dictionary, citing it as an example of the dictionary "straining ... to avoid giving offense, except to good usage" and "[lending] authority to scores of questionable usages, many of them tinged with politically correct views."

 The term heightism can also be seen as an example of the increase in popular usage of phrases, particularly those relating to prejudice and discrimination, patterned after that of the word sexism.
-Height discrimination can also come in the form of pejorative slang terms such as manlet for short men, or lanklet for tall people.
+Height discrimination can also come in the form of pejorative slang terms.